 Match play is a little different.
 Rather than having a total stroke score for all the holes, each hole is its own little competition; whoever gets the lowest score on a hole wins a point for that hole.
 Rather than total strokes, whoever wins the most holes wins a game in match play.
 In match play, if you do poorly on a single hole, it won’t completely wreck your chances of winning the whole game.

 Now that you know the difference between stroke and match play, there are a lot of different ideas for golf games that you can play in a tournament.
+You could read various guides on sites like Golfing Revolution to learn more about this sport.
 While this list is by no means complete, some game ideas include:

 - Scramble: players are divided into teams and each golfer from a team hits their own ball.
 Every player from a team hits their next shot from the place the best shot on their team landed.
 This is probably the most popular game for tournament play.